how do we support better community-led research that makes a difference?

 Anyone is welcome to join, including:

-• Grassroots communities and organisations in the Highlands and Islands who are interested in being more involved in research to support community action including around mental health and wellbeing.
+• Grassroots communities and organisations especially in rural and island Scotland who are interested in being more involved in research to support community action including around mental health and wellbeing.

 • Researchers who are keen to support more equitable processes and partnerships that centre communities through an ethics of care.